CONDITIONS

 Living with Pelvic Pain

-Chronic pelvic pain can affect every part of life — from work and exercise to relationships and self-confidence.
+Chronic pelvic pain can affect every part of life — from work and exercise to relationships and self confidence.
 It’s not just physical; it can impact your mental and emotional wellbeing too.

 Why Choose Happiher for Pelvic Pain Management?

-If you’re looking for a pelvic pain specialist in London, Happiher offers:
+If you’re looking for a pelvic pain specialist in London Happiher offers:

-Expert ultrasound and advanced diagnostic imaging
+Expert ultrasound and advanced diagnostic imaging* Minimally invasive and robotic-assisted surgery

-Holistic, multidisciplinary care when needed
+Holistic care when needed

-What Is Pelvic Pain?
+What is Pelvic Pain?

 Acute (sudden and severe)

-Chronic (lasting longer than six months)
+Chronic (lasting longer than 6 months)

-Cyclic (linked to your menstrual cycle)
+Cyclic (linked to your period)

-Non-cyclic (not related to your periods)
+Non-cyclic (not related to your period)

 Symptoms of Pelvic Pain